 Description:

-Gets token metadata property p
+Gets entity metadata property p

 .